Egypt heads to polls to choose between Sisi and 'rival'

 "I wish we had one, or two, or three, or 10 of the best people and you choose however you want," he said.

-Sisi won his first term in 2014, a year after the former army chief ousted his predecessor Mohamed Morsi following mass protests demanding the divisive Islamist's resignation.
+Sisi had won his first term in 2014, a year after the former army chief ousted his Islamist predecessor Mohamed Morsi following mass protests demanding his resignation.

 In that election, Sisi faced Hamdeen Sabbahi, an established left-wing politician much better known than Moussa.
-Sisi won with 96.9 percent of the vote.
+Still, Sisi won 96.9 percent of the vote.

-With Sisi's victory effectively guaranteed, authorities will be hoping for a large turnout to enhance the vote's legitimacy.
+With Sisi's win effectively guaranteed, the authorities' concern this year would be turnout to enhance the legitimacy of the vote.

-The governor of the northern Behaira province, Nadia Abdo, told a television station that she said to district heads "tell people that the district with the most votes cast will have water, sewage and electricity."

 Sisi has stressed in his pre-election appearances the importance of voters turning out in large numbers.